FRCTeam1073-TheForceTeam/tcs34725-sensor/README.md

 ### Install Adafruit TCS34725 driver library
     $ sudo pip install adafruit-tcs34725

-### Alternatively, you may want to clone the Adafruit source tree from here:
+    #Alternatively, you may want to clone the Adafruit source tree from here:
     git clone https://github.com/adafruit/Adafruit_Python_TCS34725.git

+### Enable the I2C interface on the Raspberry Pi
     IMPORTANT: You must also enable the I2C interface on the Raspberry Pi, as it is disabled by default.
 This is done via the 'raspi-config' utility.
                Launch the utility, select 'Interfacing Options', then I2C, and then